7

 A genuine forum for discussion and decision-making, the Executive Committee is also a body that can be consulted on certain operational issues requiring the approval of all its members.

-Christel Bories
+Christel BORIES

-Chair and CEO
+Chairman and interim CEO

 Chief Financial Officer in charge of Procurement and IT

-Executive Vice-President Human Resources, Health and Security
+Executive Vice-President Human Resources

 Chief Operating Officer